pchapin/augusta/README.md

 the Scala compiler, reducing the chance of spurious errors when you first configure your other tools.

-During normal development, continue to build the project via SBT even from within your development environment.
+During normal development, continue to build the project via SBT either from the command line or from within your development environment.
 This ensures the build is done properly.
 The SBT build is the source of truth for the project's configuration and dependencies, so it should be used consistently.
 One advantage of this is that any tool that knows how to work with SBT will work for Augusta/AGC development.

 ### Visual Studio Code

 We recommend first setting up the Python virtual environment for Sphinx, as described above, before configuring Visual Studio Code.
-VSCode will automatically detect the virtual environment and configure itself appropriately.
-If the virtual environment is not in place, you may encounter some errors while using Visual Studio Code.
+VS Code will automatically detect the virtual environment and configure itself appropriately.
+If the virtual environment is not in place, you may encounter some errors while using Visual Studio Code if you try working on the Python components of the project.

 Download and install [Visual Studio Code](https://code.visualstudio.com/).
 Then, install the following extensions into Visual Studio Code:

 + Scala (Metals) by Scalameta
 + ANTLR4 grammar syntax support by Mike Lischke
-+ Python by Microsoft
++ Python by Microsoft (needed for editing Python support scripts)
-+ reStructuredText by LeXtudio
++ reStructuredText by LeXtudio (needed for editing the documentation)
++ XML by Red Hat (needed for editing the Scala tutorial)

+For basic development only the Scala and ANTLR4 extensions are needed.
+The others only pertain to particular aspects of the project as indicated above and aren't necessary to install if you don't anticipate working on those aspects.

+Other extensions that may be useful include:

++ Code Spell Checker by Street Side Software
++ GitLens by GitKraken
++ Rewrap by stkb
++ Todo Tree by Gruntfuggly

+The Rewrap extension is particularly useful for editing comments and documentation to ensure that text wraps neatly.
+Use Alt+Q (or Option+Q on macOS) to rewrap a paragraph.
+The Todo Tree extension is useful for tracking TODO and FIXME comments in the code.

 Open Visual Studio Code on the top level folder of this repository.
 The Metals extension should notice that there is an SBT build defined, and prompt you to import it.
 Some time is required to execute this import and perform related indexing.
-Also, when you first open a Scala file, there is some additional extra time required while Metals compiles the project.
+Also, when you first open a Scala file, there is some additional time required while Metals compiles the project.

 ### IntelliJ IDEA